ISISComputingGroup/ibex_developers_manual/EPICS/EPICS-basics.md

 See the [EPICS Application Developer's Guide](http://www.aps.anl.gov/epics/base/R3-15/0-docs/AppDevGuide/node9.html#SECTION00910000000000000000) for more information.

-All examples assume you are using the [wiki:CreateSimpleIOC Simple IOC] or something similar.
+All examples assume you are using the [Simple IOC](#creating-a-simple-ioc) or something similar.

 ## Simple Example ##